 Each year we close our fiscal year with a celebratory luncheon.
 The theme for the luncheon was “The Other Side of Midnight.”
 The goal of the luncheon was to “Educate and Equip” individuals experiencing various forms of grief in recovery and growth while transitioning through their grief.
 There were 80 people in attendance and six (6) vendors.
-As we began preparations for the Annual Grief Recovery Luncheon, blessings begin to flow.
+As we began preparations for the Annual Grief Recovery Luncheon, blessings began to flow.
 First, we had the opportunity to use the facilities at The Black Academy of Arts and Letters, Inc. (TBAAL).
-I must say, if you are looking for a place to have a special event, TBAAL is the venue, located in the Convention Center Complex in Downtown Dallas.
+I must say, if you are looking for a place to have a special event, TBAAL is the venue, located in the Kay Bailey Hutchinson Convention Center Complex in Downtown Dallas.

 Zemill, renowned poet and author, accepted the invitation to be our Keynote speaker; actress Ms. Michelle Monts agreed to perform and Mr. ElJay de Comic agreed to be the host for the luncheon.
 If you have not seen Michelle perform a special Mamalouge or ElJay crack jokes, you are missing out on great entertainment and a spiritual blessing.

 Michelle taught us that during our times of distress, we reveal our innter-self and learn how to use what is within us while moving forward to become a better person.
 ElJay taught us that it is ok to laugh during our pain, and it is therapeutic.
 Zemil, our keynote speaker addressed the following question: what are we going to do once we get to the other side of midnight?
-He taught us that we needed to RISE?
-We must be prepared to address the R = realization I = inspiration S = supplication and E = Expectation; we cannot just reach the other side but make a change to move forward with our lives.
+He taught us that we needed to RISE.
+We must be prepared to address the R = realization I = inspiration S = supplication and E = expectation; we cannot just reach the other side but make a change to move forward with our lives.
 Ms. Kindall Alana Brown the ‘K’ in AMK welcomed everyone to the luncheon.
 Rev. Donald Bright, Pastor of the Open Bible Fellowship, McKinney, TX blessed the food and Mr. Thomas Brownlee provided various renditions of gospel, jazz, and the Black National Anthem on sax

 Our door prizes were provided by Fossil – jewelry; floral arrangements by So Savvy Events and Gina Riley- Community 1st Floral; Robert L. Brown, Jr. – grand prize – (2) Dallas Cowboy tickets w/parking pass.
 Marketing guru Ms. Vivian Fullylove orchestrated Media and press coverage for this event.
 Because of her efforts we were featured in Ms. Norma Adams Wade’s Dallas Morning News column, featured story Dallas Weekly Online News, Cheryl Smith’s News Journal, and guest appearance on Dallas High Life hosted by Ms. Daphne Davis’s cable television program.